AfriAlliance MOOC on Social Innovation in Water and Climate Change in Africa

 This course is expected to take 16-20 hours to complete.
 A certificate of completion will be issued to participants who successfully complete the course:

-Participant-driven discussion forums will form a central part of each module in this AfriAlliance MOOC.
-To identify key topics and trends from these forum discussions, we will use the text analysis tool Gavagai Explorer.
-Through using this tool, the participants’ complete anonymity will be guaranteed, while at the same time making the rich themes discussed during the MOOC visible to a wide audience.
+Participant-driven discussion forums formed a central part of each module in this AfriAlliance MOOC.
+To identify key topics and trends from these forum discussions, we used the text analysis tool Gavagai Explorer.
+Through using this tool, the participants’ complete anonymity was guaranteed, while at the same time making the rich themes discussed during the MOOC visible to a wide audience.